adelakuntobi/unilagid.com/README.md

 Log in to the UNILAG ID platform https://unilagid.com/admin/login using the admin credentials.

 On Successful login, you can create a student with the url, https://unilagid.com/admin/student/create.

+## Support
+For additional assistance using this library, contact the developer experience (DX) team via [email](mailto:support@unilagid.com).

+## Open to contribution ?

+Yeah.
+Pull requests are welcomed.

+## Having any issue using this ?

+Please, let us know.
+Open up an issue.